QuixThe2nd/metadatarr/README.md

 # Metadatarr: The missing arr for torrent management
 Like Sonarr for your torrent queue: Intelligent automation for power users managing large collections.

-Intelligent torrent management and automation for qBittorrent.
+Metadatarr is a highly modular Torrent automation tool giving you surgical control over your torrents.
+It continuously monitors your torrent client and applies rules you define to manage everything automatically.

 Automatically & efficiently manages your queue, standardizes torrent names, and recovers metadata.
 Metadatarr is made for power users with large torrent collections that want fine-grained control over their system.

+## Core Features
+- **Actions**: Automatically performs actions on your torrents based on custom rules IF/THEN rules (e.g. resume stopped torrents if above 95% complete, delete errored ones in the Radarr category, recheck missing files, etc.)
+- **Duplicates**: Find torrents with identical names and only keeps one with off custom rules (e.g. don't delete cross-seeds, prefer deleting private torrents, only delete incomplete torrents, etc.)
+- **Sort**: Automatically re-orders your torrent queue based off sophisticated custom chained rules (e.g. prefer small torrents BUT de-prioritise public torrents BUT prefer Sonarr torrents BUT prefer torrent names with "S01")
+- **Queue**: Automatically changes download queue size based off a configurable total size limit
+- **Naming**: Parses torrent titles and automatically renames them based off custom naming schemes
+- **Metadata**: Automatically fetches .torrent files for magnet links using external HTTP sources and DHT

 ## Overview
 If you're running Sonarr/Radarr with hundreds of torrents queued, you need Metadatarr to intelligently manage that queue.